-- 21 (a) At the death of an individual, the surviving spouse or a personal representative, heir, - 22 or nonprobate transferee of the decedent may assert a right based on an act of: - 23 (1) the surviving spouse or decedent during the marriage; or - (2) the decedent that takes effect at the death of the decedent. - 25 (b) In determining the rights available under subsection (a) and the corresponding - 26 remedies, a court:

-- 27 (1) shall apply equitable principles; and - 28 (2) may consider the community property law of the jurisdiction where the - 29 decedent or the surviving spouse was domiciled when the property was acquired or enhanced.
+- (a) At the death of an individual, the surviving spouse or a personal representative, heir, or nonprobate transferee of the decedent may assert a right based on an act of: - (1) the surviving spouse or decedent during the marriage or similar other relationship under which community property could then be acquired; or - (2) the decedent that takes effect at the death of the decedent. - 36 (b) In determining rights under subsection (a) and corresponding remedies, the court: - (1) shall apply equitable principles; and decedent or surviving spouse was domiciled when the property was acquired or enhanced.